NesHacker/RomHacks/FinalFantasyBetterShops/notes.md

 currently in the accumlator (in this case `$0D` or bank 13).

 I ran throught he swap to see what bank is fixed, and after it executed it was clear that *the lower 16KB PRG-ROM bank is the swappable one*!
-This was something I didn't know yet, so it's rad we figured that out while doing something else.
+This was something didn't know yet, so it's rad we figured that out while doing something else.

+> In retrospect I realize now that I could have known this relatively early
+> simply by looking to see if the upper bank was 0F or the lower bank was 00.
+If
+> either of them ever deviated from those numbers it would tell me how the board
+> was handling the fixed vs switchable banking.

 The program then proceeds to write the contents of $BC32-$BC33 to $10-$11 resulting in `$10 = #$3C` and `$11 = #$00`.